Selecting the right infertility treatment

 G5F takes these matters seriously and writes about this topic whenever possible.
 Although our team has personally been involved in thousands of IVF cases worldwide, we agree that this treatment should only be undertaken after careful thought.

-Does IVF increase the risk of cancer?
+Does IVF infertility treatment increase the risk of cancer?
 This question actually has two parts—cancer risk for moms, and cancer risk for babies.
 Let’s look at the data on mothers (the IVF patients) first.

 One of the largest & best known studies on this topic was produced by the Lund Institute (Sweden).
 They focused mainly on ovarian cancer and recognized that the same pathology causing any ovarian disease might also be associated with female infertility later.
 Thus, cancer itself (or cancer treatment) may increase the risk for infertility, which can lead to IVF.
 But these researchers found that after IVF, where most patients had treatment that included fertility drugs, a significantly low cancer risk was measured.
 Ovarian cancer showed some risk, although lower than before IVF.
 One possible reason for this is that the same ovarian pathology causing infertility also brings an increased ovarian cancer risk.
 Basically, being infertile seems to increase the risk of ovarian cancer.